twilio/c9-bootstrap/README.md

   - Under `Clone from Git or Mercurial URL` enter `https://github.com/twilio/c9-bootstrap`
   - Under `Hosted workspace` select `Public`
   - Under `Choose a template` select `Python`
-4. Set up your starter code.
+4. Set up your application.
   - In your newly created workspace, click on the terminal window (bottom pane).
   - Type `make install` and return.
+  - Enter your credentials and phone number sid from steps 1 and 2 when prompted.
   - Type `python run.py` and enter to run your server.

 Now, send a text to your Twilio number.
 You should get a response from your app!
 You're all set to start developing your first Twilio app.